Time in Indonesia: Time zones post-independence

 When the Dutch returned in 1945, they reimposed three time zones (GMT +6, +7 and +8), with a separate GMT +9 time zone for Dutch New Guinea.
 Following Dutch recognition of Indonesian sovereignty, a presidential regulation came into effect on 1 May 1950 once again dividing the country into six time zones separated by half an hour.
 Then, on 1 January 1964, another presidential decree came into effect, imposing the current system of three time zones.
-The final change came on 1 January 1988 when Bali was moved out of the West Indonesia time zone in to the Central Indonesia timezone, and West and Central Kalimantan were transferred from Central to West Indonesian Time.
+The final change came on 1 January 1988 when Bali was moved out of the West Indonesia time zone into the Central Indonesia time zone, and West and Central Kalimantan were transferred from Central to West Indonesian Time.

-Proposal for a single time zone
+2012 proposal for a single time zone

-On 12 March 2012, Coordinating Minister for the Economy Hatta Rajasa said: "According to research, with a single time zone the country could cut costs by trillions of rupiah."
+On 12 March 2012, Coordinating Minister for the Economy Hatta Rajasa said: "according to research, with a single time zone the country could cut costs by trillions of rupiah."
 Two months later, The Jakarta Post reported that a single time zone using UTC+08:00 may start on 28 October 2012.
 However, in August, the Jakarta Globe reported that the plan was now on hold.
 In January 2013, a deputy minister said the idea had been abandoned after missing two target dates: 17 August (Independence day) and 28 October 2012 (Youth Pledge day).
 Later that year, Rajasa claimed that the plan had not been abandoned, although there was no deadline for implementation.